sbhnet/kubernetes-install-via-kubeadm/README.md

 ## Step 5 - Configure The Worker NOdes

 We will now add the worker nodes to the cluster.
-The following must be don eon each worker node.
-Be sure to use *your* token
+The following must be done on each worker node.
+Be sure to use *your* tokens.
+You should have copy-pasted and saved this from the output from the `kubeadm init` command

 ```
 sudo kubeadm join 192.168.20.37:6443 --token dp7e ...[SNIP]...  ruu2ag \